AnhKhoaCS95/Website-deployment-on-Google-Cloud-Platform/README.md

 6. Domain & SSL Configuration

-Registered a free domain from Freenom.
+Registered a free domain using Freenom.

 Configured custom domain and subdomain: